Saint Joan (play): Plot

 Scene 5 (17 July 1429): the Dauphin is crowned Charles VII at Reims Cathedral.
 A perplexed Joan asks Dunois why she is so unpopular at court.
-He explains that she has exposed Very important person|very important people as incompetent and irrelevant.
+He explains that she has exposed very important people as incompetent and irrelevant.
 She talks to Dunois, Bluebeard, and La Hire about returning home.
 Charles, who complains about the weight of his coronation robes and smell of the holy oil, is pleased to hear this.
 She then says to Dunois "Before I go home, let's take Paris", an idea which horrifies Charles, who wants to negotiate a peace immediately.
 The Archbishop berates her for her "sin of pride".
 Dunois warns her that if she is captured on a campaign he deems foolhardy, no one will ransom or rescue her.
-Now realizing that she is "alone on earth", Joan declares that she will gain the strength to do what she must from the people and from God.
+Now realising that she is "alone on earth", Joan declares that she will gain the strength to do what she must from the people and from God.
 She leaves, leaving the men dumbfounded.

 Scene 6 (30 May 1431): deals with her trial.
 Stogumber is adamant that she be executed at once.
 The Inquisitor, the Bishop of Beauvais, and the Church officials on both sides of the trial have a long discussion on the nature of her heresy.
 Joan is brought to the court, and continues to assert that her voices speak to her directly from God and that she has no need of the Church's officials.
 This outrages Stogumber.
-She acquiesces to the pressure of torture at the hands of her oppressors, and agrees to sign a confession relinquishing the truth behind her voices.
+She does not acquiesce to the pressure of torture, but is finally convinced her visions have betrayed her once the court tells her they are ready to execute her at a moment's notice.
+She agrees to sign a confession relinquishing the truth behind her voices.
 When she learns she will be imprisoned for life without hope of parole, she renounces her confession:

-Joan: "You think that life is nothing but not being dead?
-It is not the bread and water I fear.
-I can live on bread.
-It is no hardship to drink water if the water be clean.
-But to shut me from the light of the sky and the sight of the fields and flowers; to chain my feet so that I can never again climb the hills.
-To make me breathe foul damp darkness, without these things I cannot live.
-And by your wanting to take them away from me, or from any human creature, I know that your council is of the devil."